gracelang/language/website/tutorial/variables/while-dangers.md

 already in column.
 If `limit` is greater than 100, it will never terminate!

 This particular problem can be better-solved using a for loop.
-Start with a `list (1..100)`, select an element at random, _remove_ it, and then add that element to column.
-Repeat this `limit` times — which can be accomplished using `repeat(_)times(_)` or `for(_)do(_)`.
+Start with a `list` containing the numbers 1 to 100.
+Now select an element from the list at random, _remove_ it, and then add that element to column.
+Repeat this process `limit` times — which can be accomplished using `repeat(_)times(_)` or `for(_)do(_)`.
 If `limit` is greater than 100, this approach will lead to a `BoundsError` when the list from which you are choosing an element becomes empty.